MinterTeam/ledger-app-minter/README.md

 This is the official Minter wallet app for the Ledger Nano S.

+# DISCLAIMER
+This wallet is "work in progress" and development is unfinished yet.
+So use it on your own risk.

 # Dev Debian Requirements Guide
 - apt install gcc-multilib clang libusb-dev libudev-dev usbutils python python-pip
 - pip install image